 To load the pickup optimally a row of resistances (Rinvar) and capacitances (Cinvar) can be switched.
 Additionally GND may be switch-connected to the inverting input pins for the unbalanced input mode.

 INAs come with unbalanced or with balanced outputs.
 The latter are called fully-differential INAs.
-A fully-differential signal routing within the circuit presents no real advantage, since the GND-related circumstances are quite well defined and can be controlled easily by the layout-design.
+A fully-differential signal routing within a device presents no real advantage though, since the GND-related circumstances can be defined quite well, and can be controlled easily by the layout-design.

-A fully-differential signal path is rather more related to double the effort, and increased parts number count and cost.
+A fully-differential signal path relates rather more to double the effort, and increased parts number count and cost.

 The Phono-Preamps here make use of a INA with unbalanced output.
 The INA103 and INA163 of TI/BB come into consideration (similar INAs are available from ADI and THAT Corp.).
 Both feature a Ref-Pin usually connected to GND.

-A active DC-servo stage, comprised of a FET-input OP-amp (OP1) steers the Ref-input to 0Vdc.
-The required high gains of the INA-stage and the need for high clipping-reserves rather require the application of a DC-servo at this point.
+A active DC-servo stage, comprised of a FET-input OP-amp (OP1) steers the output Offset via the Ref-input to 0Vdc.
+The required high gains of the INA-stage and the need for high overload reserves almost dictate the application of a DC-servo at this point.

 The RIAA-IEC equalizing curve specifies a lower cut-off frequency of 20Hz to reduce the danger of Tonearm-pickup resonance-feedthrough.

-Instead of designing the DC-servo to the usually used 0.1Hz cutoff frequency it is advantageous and easy to design it to the 20Hz cutoff frequency (Rdc/Cdc).
+Instead of designing the DC-servo to the usually chosen 0.1Hz cutoff frequency it is advantageous and easy to design it to the 20Hz cutoff frequency (Rdc/Cdc).